joanllobera/vr-level-editor/readme.md

 When talking about level saving and loading, we have developed a slot system, allowing us to save three different levels at the same time and load them at will through the save and load buttons in the main menu.
 ![Load Menu](/Level-Creator-VR/Images/LoadMenu.png)

+## Setup
+To test the experience, install the .apk file in the Oculus Quest following the instructions from the following link: https://developer.oculus.com/documentation/native/android/mobile-adb/?device=QUEST

+Once the .apk is installed in the Oculus Quest, simply execute it to test the experience.

+In the editor, there is a tutorial that explains how to use the tool and the controls are always accessible to the user.

 ## Team
 * Nil Belmunt
 * Àlex Gomez